 - Due to the indemnity influence, incurred dollars since the start of COVID are not down to the degree that reported claims are.
 Incremental incurred losses were down fairly substantially at the beginning of COVID – namely in Q2 & Q3 2020 they were down 3.2% and 2.1% respectively.
 However, incremental incurred losses have been up since then, reaching a high of up 20% in April 2021.
 YTD through April 2021 incremental incurred dollars are up 8.2%.
 Total incremental incurred dollars in 2020 were up only 1% over 2019, however YTD through April 2020 incremental incurred dollars were up 6%.

 - The severity of indemnity and medical-only claims reported in the COVID-period have not changed significantly over prior months, aside from a few spikes in indemnity severity in June and October; however total claims severity is up somewhat due to the higher proportion of indemnity claims.

 - “Reported Incurred” dollars – defined as loss incurred on claims reported in the month – are up YoY in June, July, September, and October with a surge in December 2020 and January 2021.
-Reported incurred dollars on Indemnity claims are up substantially since April, reaching a high of a 77% YoY increase in 2021 Q1.
+Reported incurred dollars on Indemnity claims are up substantially since April, reaching a high of a 106% YoY increase in 2021 Q1.
 Total reported incurred dollars in 2020 were up 7% over 2019.
-YTD through April 2021 reported incurred dollars are up 2%.
+YTD through April 2021 reported incurred dollars are up 10%.